gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

     present_count: 53
     # failed_count is the number of agents rolled-back since the start of the rollout
     failed_count: 23
+    # canaries is a list of updater UUIDs used for canary deployments
+    canaries: ["abc123-..."]
     # progress is the current progress through the rollout
     progress: 0.532
     # state is the current state of the rollout (unstarted, active, done, rollback)